Comparison·Jun 15, 2026·10 min read

 What the credit officer needs that a scoring vendor cannot give

 Before Floowed, credit officers got that wiring through some combination of an enterprise decisioning platform with a multi-quarter procurement cycle, a vendor's professional services team, or (most commonly) a spreadsheet plus tribal knowledge.
 None of those are healthy answers.
 The first is too expensive and slow.
 The second creates vendor dependency on every rule change.
 The third has no audit trail and no continuity when the credit officer who built the spreadsheet leaves.
-Floowed exists to give the credit officer the wiring around the score without forcing them into any of those three options.
+Floowed exists to give credit and risk teams the wiring around the score without forcing them into any of those three options.

 Orchestration in practice: a worked example